maswang32/latentfouriertransform/README.md

 **`mode`** is one of:

-- `cond` — conditional generation (Sec 4.2).
+- `cond`: conditional generation (Sec 4.2).
 Generates variations of each reference clip while preserving patterns at a chosen latent frequency band.
-- `blend` — blending (Sec 4.3).
+- `blend`: blending (Sec 4.3).
 Blends two reference clips, taking patterns at different latent frequency bands from each.
 This mode is also used for the isolation / "zoom in" experiment (Sec 4.5) via a self-blending configuration described in Appendix A.8 of the paper.